Skip to main content

 Progesterone IKr (rapid delayed rectifier K+ current) Enhances current flow Shortens

-This modulation of is clinically significant.
+This modulation of ion channels is clinically significant.
 For example, the QT-prolonging effect of estradiol is one reason why certain arrhythmias are more common in women.
 Conversely, the QT-shortening effects of testosterone and progesterone are generally considered protective against these specific rhythm disturbances.

 When these hormone levels decline, the heart’s electrical environment changes, potentially increasing vulnerability.
 This is a core reason why testosterone therapy in women, often combined with progesterone, can be so effective in addressing symptoms like palpitations that may arise during perimenopause and menopause.
 The goal is to restore the protective signaling that maintains electrical stability.